 Early Life Of Bruno Mars

-So how exactly did Bruno Mars get up to a $90 million net worth?
+So how exactly did Bruno Mars net worth reach upwards of $90 million?
 Born Peter Gene Hernandez, the 32-year old artist started his career in music very early in life.
 He’s always had a knack for music, so when he was first starting out, he used to write songs for artists such as Brandy.
-Aside from songwriting for the stars, he also did a lot of backup singing.
+Aside from writing songs for the stars, he also did a lot of backup singing.
 He’s even impersonated Elvis as a job, which we can totally picture him doing.
 Elvis is, after all, one of his biggest influences.
 The song that served as a catalyst for his career was Flo Rida’s 2009 hit Right Round.
 After Bruno wrote that song, he became even more sought after in the industry.
 He started to gain more popularity and demand for his music started to grow.
 There’s one report of his salary to be roughly around $35 million, but that number seems off with all the other details of his earnings.

 How Much Does Bruno Mars Make A Year?